 Please note that this chart only includes typical students offered admission who applied for need-based financial assistance by our published deadlines.
 Students who received merit-only awards are not shown.
 This chart illustrates the range of awards in the middle group of each category.
 It cannot be used to predict a specific award amount for an individual.

 Boston University makes every effort to assist students with calculated financial eligibility and high academic achievement, measured against the credentials of other admitted students.
-However, the University does not have sufficient funds to offer need-based scholarship awards to every admitted student who has financial eligibility.
+However, BU does not have sufficient funds to offer need-based scholarship aid to every admitted student who has financial eligibility.

 Your academic record is an important factor in determining your eligibility for Boston University scholarships.
 Key indicators such as high school grade point average (GPA), rank in class, and standardized test scores are considered, as well as the strength of your academic program and your extracurricular activities.